Visit us at the Wrong store, 110 N. Highland Avenue.

 Rule Gallery has a great selection of artists and we love these gallerists.
 They have a great eye.

 Veldt is specializes in photos and ceramic jewelry.
-It's located at the corner building at Texas and Highland.
+It's located on Highland.

 Visit us at the Wrong store, 110 N. Highland.

-Communitie has hats and hats and rocks and rocks and good sweaters.
-Love, love that John Patrick & Walter.
+Communitie has hats and hats and rocks and rocks and great sweaters.
+Love, love Kate!

 Hit Moonlight Gemstones Rock Shop -- west side of town on the main highway.
 It's the best rock shop ever!

-Hit Cobra Rock across from Ballroom.
+Hit Cobra Rock across from the Get Go.
 Their Highland Boot just gets better and better with time.
 We can prove it.

 Ranch Candy is located right at the courthouse on Highland Ave.
 Get your sugar fix.